 During the Tang Dynasty in China, foot binding was a practice that is done to young girls.
 Foot binding aims to restrict average growth to a young girl’s feet and make them as small as possible.
 Back then, having small feet was considered an attractive quality even if the effects of this process were permanent and, let alone, painful.
 Foot binding was also used to differentiate girls of the upper class from everyone else, and as years passed, it also became a way for the lower types to improve their social view.
 In this article, we are going to learn more about foot binding.
+And if you want to explore more of Asia, make sure to check out the best Asian slots.

 How is Foot Binding Performed?